Champii/Nodulator/README.md

       dbAuth:
         host: 'localhost'
         database: 'test'
-        port: 27017           # Working only for Mongo (can be ignored, default value is 27017)
+        # port: 27017         # Can be ignored, default values taken
         # user: 'test'        # For Mongo, these fields are optionals
         # pass: 'test'        #